Death row: Other countries

 According to Amnesty International, Saudi Arabia, Iraq, and Iran were responsible for most known executions worldwide in 2020.
 (Note: The organization notes their report does not include the thousands of executions it believes occur in China, where capital punishment data is classified as a state secret.)
-When the United Kingdom had capital punishment, there were generally no 'death rows'.
+When the United Kingdom practised capital punishment, there were generally no 'death rows'.
 The condemned were however separated from the general prison population in one of two 'condemned cells' located adjacent to the execution chamber.
 Sentenced inmates were given one appeal.
-If that appeal was found to involve an important point of law it was taken up to the House of Lords, and if the appeal was successful, at that point the sentence was changed to life imprisonment.
+If that appeal was found to involve an important point of law it was taken up to the House of Lords (which previously functioned as the British court of final appeal), and if the appeal was successful, at that point the sentence was changed to life imprisonment.
 The Home Secretary had the power to exercise the Sovereign's royal prerogative of mercy to grant a reprieve on execution and change the sentence to life imprisonment.
 Essentially the speedy process from conviction to execution, re-sentencing or reprieve meant that there were low numbers, (if any) prisoners under sentence of death at any one time and so there was no need for a 'death row'.
 Assistant executioner Syd Dernley used the term "death row" in his 1990 memoir The Hangman's Tale to refer to the situation at Wandsworth Prison in April 1951 where, as only up to two persons could be hanged at one time, the execution of murderer James Virrels had to await the prior double execution of murderers/robbers Joseph Brown and Edward Smith a day earlier, before going ahead on April 26.

 In some Caribbean countries that still authorize execution, the Judicial Committee of the Privy Council is the ultimate court of appeals.
 It has upheld appeals by prisoners who have spent several years under sentence of death, stating that it does not desire to see the death row phenomenon emerge in countries under its jurisdiction.